-Electricity Repair category 2 Notes The electrical installation is of mixed age with the consumer unit appearing to be of a modern specification (we note the unit was installed and/or inspected 24/07/2020), however older style components were noted such as skirting mounted sockets and limited socket numbers.
-The system should be checked as a precaution by a registered electrician and upgraded if necessary The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
-It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
+Repair category 2 to p regi The and occions e electrical installation is of mixed age with limited socket numbers noted rinciple rooms, and the system should be checked as a precaution by a stered electrician and upgraded if necessary Institution of Engineering Technology recommends that inspections testings are undertaken at least every five years and on a change of upancy.
+It should be appreciated that only the most recently structed or re-wired properties will have installations which fully comply a IET regulations.